 This graph shows performance of a maximum segment sum implementation in Futhark and Thrust.
 This example is interesting because it involves a non-commutative reduction.
 In Thrust, we have to implement this via an inclusive scan followed by picking out the last element.
 This is not too problematic for small input sizes, due to the high quality of the scan implementation in Thrust, but the extra work begins to have an impact for larger input sizes.

-Accelerate is an array language embedded in Haskell that supports flat data-parallelism, and which comes with a CUDA backend.
+Accelerate is an array language embedded in Haskell that supports flat data-parallelism, and which comes with a backend for NVIDIA GPUs.
 The design of Accelerate makes it natural to jump from CPU to GPU code within a single Haskell program, although that is not used in this benchmark.
 When visualising the Mandelbrot set, each pixel can be computed completely independently and with no memory accesses apart from the final write, making it an excellent fit for GPU computing.
 The amount of work done is proportional to the square of the value on the x-axis.
 Rendering the fractal to an image is not included in the runtime measurement, but the visualisation looks like this.

 HotSpot is a widely used tool to estimate processor temperature based on an architectural floorplan and simulated power measurements.
 The thermal simulation iteratively solves a series of differential equations for block.
 Each output cell in the computational grid represents the average temperature value of the corresponding area of the chip.